dakom/wasm-app-boilerplate/README.md

 ### Ui State vs. DOM state

-The following really applies everywhere, but it's only necessary to show it in terms of UI and it can then be extrapolated for WebGL, audio, etc.:
+The following really applies everywhere, but it's only necessary to show it in terms of UI and it can then be extrapolated for WebGL, audio, etc. Plus I think it's more of a footgun when it comes to UI:

 **The rule of thumb is that asynchronous callbacks should never depend on `get_ui_state()`.
 Either use a locally cached copy or get it from the element.**

-In other words, `state` must be considered only synchronously!
+In other words, `get_ui_state()` must be considered only synchronously!
 There's no guarantee that the state seen at the time of a render is the same as the state seen when an async callback fires, or even that it exists at all at that point!

 Additionally, the html spec allows setting an element's attribute without affecting its property, and an element may be updated by user interaction before the latest state is flushed.